 As part of their orientation, Explorers learn traffic control and radio communications and are issued a uniform and equipment.
 Afterwards, they are ready to start riding along with on-duty officers and attending special events.
 At each meeting, Explorers learn about different careers in law enforcement, the justice system, and aspects of an officer’s duties.
 They practice conducting traffic stops, self-defense, evidence collection, investigations, and more.
 There are also ranks within the Explorer program.
 Advancement involves experience with the program, a test, an oral panel interview, and a vote from the Explorers themselves.

-Being an active member of the Law Explorers can be a rewarding experience for a young person who has an interest in a future career as a police officer.
-For more information, please contact Lieutenant Jeff Dodson (540) 829-5526.
+Being an active member of the Law Enforcement Explorer can be a rewarding experience for a young person who has an interest in a future career as a police officer.
+Applications are available at our Records Department at 740 Old Brandy Rd.
+For more information, please contact Lieutenant Brittany Jenkins at (540) 829-5536.